-F.1.
+F. 1.
 The Provost's Office should oversee the publication of a complete student resource guide, which would contain procedures and policies, and information about student resources and opportunities for scholarships and financial aid, as soon as possible (and by September of 1994 at the latest).
 Each student should be provided with a copy of the handbook, and should sign a form indicating he or she has received it.
-This guide should be provided electronically as well as in a handbook format.
+This guide should also be available in electronic form, and should be combined with an interactive advice and referral service.
 A Central Resource Hotline, possibly an extension of the "R.A.P.
 Line," is highly desirable.

 The current student publication, The Practical Penn, provides a highly useful service in listing many of the offices that help students.
 Similarly, we commend the telephone "R.A.P."
 (Reach-a-Peer) line for connecting students in need with the appropriate resource offices.
 However, a comprehensive student resource guide, which brings together official policies and procedures with a full list of the resources available to students (including hours of service, weekend resources, and the availability of confidential counseling), would centralize this important information and assure its accuracy.
-Electronic accessibility would also help with updating of information.
+Electronic accessibility will help with updating of information about services, and a confidential, interactive advice service (similar to the successful "Uncle Ezra" service at Cornell University) would make personalized yet anonymous referrals and advice readily available (as long as more students are trained to work with such services).
+The electronic network in PennNet and various electronic forums (including the newsgroup upenn.talk) have already provided a safe "space" for the exchange of information as well as opinion.
 If we improve access to information in this way, then the University can expect students to be aware of important policies and to be responsible for compliance with them.

-F.2.
+F. 2.
 We urge The Daily Pennsylvanian to carry a student information bulletin board that lists student resources free, and on a rotating basis, so that all resources are not listed in every edition, but would appear periodically.